Skip to main content

 • Daily discount versus monthly discount

 Do you have your payment processing fees deducted from your account daily or monthly?
 What’s best for you depends on your business.
 Some business owners prefer daily discounts so they know how much cash they have on hand at any time, while others prefer monthly discounts to help with cash flow and reconciliation.
-You can always get support online to find what works best for you and your business.
+Contact us today and a Chase representative can help you find what works best for you and your business.

 Infographic illustrating the key payment processing terms in your merchant statement